Any questions email [email protected] or call 07432849547

-Sense about Science is excited to introduce you to the format of Evidence Week in Westminster 2021 running from Monday 1 November to Friday 5 November 2021.
-Due to the ongoing coronavirus pandemic, this year’s event will be held as a hybrid format, incorporating the experiences and successes of last year’s online event, alongside our experience with running in-person Evidence Week.
+Sense about Science is excited to introduce you to the format of Evidence Week in Westminster 2021, which ran from Monday 1 November to Friday 5 November 2021.
+Due to the ongoing coronavirus pandemic, this year’s event was held as a hybrid format, incorporating the experiences and successes of last year’s online event, alongside our experience with running in-person Evidence Week.

 - Opening event (online)

 - Briefing and meetings with Evidence Week partners (online and in person)

 - Webinars for parliamentarians and training for parliamentary staff (online)

 The opening event was held online on Monday 1 November 2021, hosted on zoom.
 The format was very similar to the successful opening event last year, where constituents and community groups brought their questions to MPs and committee chairs on how parliament is using or scrutinising evidence on subjects that matter to them.
 MPs and experts responded, with additional comments from information providers and analysts.
 Many of these questions originated from our newly developed discussion board, where anyone could #AskAnMP by submitting a question, here.
 Visitors to the site were able to ask questions, and we presented a cross section of these to relevant panels and parliamentarians.